esauvisky/alt-tab-current-monitor/README.md

 ## License

-This extension is licensed under the GPL-3.0 License - see the LICENSE file for details.
+This extension is licensed under the GPL-3.0 License.

 ## Author